is-cute/docs/docs/other/zerotier.md

 ==- Leaving a Network

-- Leave a ZeroTier network using terminal, replacing `<network_ID>` with the unique 16-digit network ID you wish to disconnect from.
+- Leave a ZeroTier network using terminal, replacing `<network_ID>` with the unique 16-digit network ID you wish to disconnect from

 ```bash
 sudo zerotier-cli leave <network_ID>